jquan026/artwebsiteproject/artwebsite/README.md

-# Art With Larisse -
+# Art With Larisse - Website Redesign

 This project is a redesigned version of the original website, created to better showcase Larisse’s art class offerings and visual style.